From buying refillable makeup products to shopping clean beauty brands, here’s how to give your beauty routine a sustainable makeover.

 In addition to being harmful to people, these chemicals are also bad for the planet.
 When your skincare and makeup products are washed down the drain, so too are the toxic chemicals.
 Shop for non-toxic brands like 100% Pure, which uses plant-based ingredients like tea, fruits, and vegetables, and Ilia Beauty.
 The latter also prioritizes sustainability by using recycled aluminum, glass, and paper in its packaging.

-5. Use multi-use products
+5. Embrace multi-use products

-In addition to shopping for sustainable brands, you can the amount of waste you generate—and save space in your makeup bag—by opting for multi-use beauty products, from illuminating highlighters that can be used as vibrant eyeshadows to lipsticks that double as a blush.
+In addition to shopping for sustainable brands, you can the amount of waste you generate — and save space in your makeup bag — by opting for multi-use beauty products, from illuminating highlighters that can be used as vibrant eyeshadows to lipsticks that double as a blush.
 Just make sure you recycle the containers when you’ve used them up!

 Related on Ethos: